pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Spectravideo.md

 The .svi image created is a raw image file that is understood by mame.
 You can load it in Mame with the following options:

     ./mame64 svi328 -exp sv601 -exp:sv601:1 sv801 -flop1 a.svi

+## 80 Column mode with the SVI-806 expansion card

+The SV-806 card is supported by the generic console.
+In a similar manner to the Einstein, switch to mode 10 using `console_ioctl`

+You'll need to start mame with the following options (this includes the floppy interface):

+    ./mame64 svi328 -exp sv601 -exp:sv601:1 sv801 -exp:sv601:2 sv806

+Note, in this mode the standard `fgetc_cons()` driver appears to not work.
+So you'll need to switch to the inkey driver using: `-pragma-redirect:fgetc_cons=fgetc_cons_inkey`